RuslanMirov/CoTrader-Sale-Final-Version/README.md

-# CoTrader-Crowdsale

 # Changes
 1) add ReduceLimit

-2) add 2B to limit per 90 days
+2) add 2B to limit per 90 days by default

 3) add function block pauseTokens

-4) add SetLimitAmount Owner can change limit amount for iSLByMAL
+4) add SetLimitAmount and also view and block for this function

+5) add more test

+6) SetMintTimeLimit() and also view and block for this function

 # Additional functions